anegg0/doc.palm.readthedocs/docs/HowTo/Deploy-using-Hardhat.md

 12. Look up your deployment on Palm explorer

     Go to https://explorer.palm-uat.xyz and paste the address of your contract into the search bar.

+!!! question
+    Any question?
+Drop them on our [Discord](https://discord.gg/grcpwNRxVj)